pieroproietti/penguins-eggs/sourceforge/files/iso/debian/jessie/README.md

 * live-tools_20151214+nmu1_all.deb (I didn't install it but we can try)

-### recompile eggs on jessie or use the package eggs from [packages-jessie-backports](./packages-jessie-backports).

-For same reasons - I don't know at the moment -  eggs compiled on different version of Debian don't want to run correctly on the system and end with the error:

-* **Error: /usr/lib/x86_64-linux-gnu/libstdc++.so.6: version `CXXABI_1.3.9' not found (required by /usr/lib/penguins-eggs/node_modules/drivelist/build/Release/drivelist.node)**

-strings /usr/lib/x86_64-linux-gnu/libstdc++.so.6 | grep CXXABI

-Perhaps the best will be to change npm package drivelist and use something else, to get the driver's list.
-For now solved this recompiling eggs (modules) on Debian jessie with gcc version 4.9.2.

 ### that's all folks!
 All the packages need to use eggs on Debian jessie are in [packages-jessie-backports](./packages-jessie-backports)